Some Cubic and Quartic Inequalities of Four Variables: Introduction

 is a nilpotent ideal of ${\cO}_Y(V)$.

 } In this case, $Y$ is said to be a {\it $\R$-scheme which represents} $X$.
-If we can choose $Y$ such that $Y_{\C}$ is irreducible and reduced, then we shall call $X$ to be a {\it real algebraic variety} (See Notation 0.1 of \cite{RefKa}).
+If we can choose $Y$ such that $Y_{\C}$ is irreducible and reduced, then we shall call $X$ to be a {\it real algebraic variety} (See \cite[Notation 0.1]{RefKa}).

 $U \subset X$ is called an {\it affine open subset} of $X$, if there exists an affine open subset $U_Y \subset Y$ such that $U = \iota^{-1}(U_Y(\R))$.
 Zariski open (resp. closed) subsets are defied similarly.
 The {\it Euclidean topology} of $X$ is the topology induced from the analytic topology of $Y_{\C}$. $Y(\R)$ is also denoted as $Y_{\C}(\R)$.
 When $V \subset Y$ is an affine open subset and $B \subset V(\R)$ is a subset such that $\Cls_{Y(\R)}(\Int(B)) = \Cls_{Y(\R)}(B)$, we put